derjar/hello-world/README.md

 # hello-world
-This is my first testing repository
+This is my first testing prepository
-I am trying to find a way to not have too big mess in versions
+I am trying to find a way to not have too big mess in versions Added new text